top of page

 Tring Tiles

 I have become somewhat obsessed with these marvellous images, and have started to recreate a full storyboard.
-This has meant re-creating the missing images using the Seldon Supra 38 manuscript for inspiration.
+This has meant re-creating the missing images using the Selden Supra 38 manuscript for inspiration.
 All the colour tile images are ones I have made.
 If they do not refer to the V&A or British Museum, then they are my own design.

 Both the stories and the tiles are not well known.
 But they are delightful.
 Jesus gives his teachers some cheek, and when he gets slapped, the teacher "drops dead".
 In fact, so many people "drop dead" and then, after complaints from the villagers, Jesus is pressured into resurrecting them, sometimes with a yank on the ear or a kick up the arse.
 It's just so wonderfully human.